decembersnow1234/git_repo_sufficiency_policy/README.md

 At the end of this script you will extract:
 - The named_cluster_df dataset of policy clusters and the sentences extracted during the 1_policy_extraction.

 ## 3_outcomes_clustering - Clustering process of the policies, cleaning of the correlations and preparing of the data analysis.

-This code permits the culstering of outcomes and the cleaning of the correlations and preparing of the data analysis.
+This code allows the culstering of outcomes and the cleaning of the correlations and preparing of the data analysis.

 It uses Sentence BERT as an embedder and HDBSCAN as a clustering algorithm.
 - Sentence BERT is a Python module for accessing, using, and training state-of-the-art text and image embedding models.
 It can be used to compute embeddings using Sentence Transformer models (quickstart) or to calculate similarity scores using Cross-Encoder models.